lindaiiako/lindaiiako.github.io/CineTTS/index.md

 <audio controls src="wavs/diff_persona_1/ref_speech.wav"></audio>

 **Dialog History:**
 [SPK0]: Anyway, I can see you're far more in need of responsible advice than I realised.
-Nobody does anything worth doing without a degree.
+Nobody does anything worth doing without a degree.<br>
 [SPK1]: Nobody does anything worth doing with a degree.
-No woman, anyway.
+No woman, anyway.<br>
-[SPK0]: So what I do isn't worth doing, or what Miss Stubbs does, or Mrs Wilson, or any of us here.
+[SPK0]: So what I do isn't worth doing, or what Miss Stubbs does, or Mrs Wilson, or any of us here.<br>

-**Next Utterance:***
+**Next Utterance:**
 [SPK0]: Because none of us would be here without a degree, you do realise that, don't you?
 And yes, of course, studying is hard and boring.

 <table style="width:100%; table-layout: fixed;">